 - SEAL – social and emotional aspects of learning

-The national EHWB guidance was launched at the annual conference of the National Healthy Schools Programme in November 2007 by Kevin Brennan, parliamentary undersecretary of state for children, young people and families.
+The national EHWB guidance was launched at the annual conference of the National Healthy Schools Program in November 2007 by Kevin Brennan, parliamentary undersecretary of state for children, young people and families.
 It is being introduced to 23,000 schools this term and through the summer via the NHSP network.
-The guidance sits well with the SEAL programme, which is developing well in primary schools and gradually being introduced to secondaries over the next three or so years.
-Behaviour management has been delivered well in some areas, but there has been no national consistency and it is hoped the combination of EHWB and SEAL will help to correct this.
+The guidance sits well with the SEAL program, which is developing well in primary schools and gradually being introduced to secondaries over the next three or so years.
+Behavior management has been delivered well in some areas, but there has been no national consistency and it is hoped the combination of EHWB and SEAL will help to correct this.
 Authoritative advice which has been grounded in real practice and thoroughly road tested before national release is what’s most likely to go down well with teachers.
-Most local authorities are running a programme of conferences on these areas, and usually invite outside speakers with expertise to share, such as Peter Sharp.
+Most local authorities are running a program of conferences on these areas, and usually invite outside speakers with expertise to share, such as Peter Sharp.

 - students’ views were sought at